 How Long Do Microfiber Cloths Last?

 According to cleaning expert Melissa Maker, microfiber cloths can last up to 500 washes.
 However, this depends on how well you take care of your cloths, and how much wear they endure.
-Learn more about how to make your microfiber cloths last here.
+There are little things you can do to make your microfiber cloths last.

 Ultimately, the longevity of your microfiber cloths depends on how often you use them, and how well you take care of them.